andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Ol' Ronnie's version is actually a cover, the original penned by Burt Bacharach, whose organ-heavy arrangement sounds like something you'd hear at a non-denominational Sunday service in the 70s.
-Which makes it all the more curious that it has also has been covered by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.
+It's a song with no shortage of cover versions, having been recorded by the likes of Elvis Presley, Percy Sledge, Frankie Valli, Luther Vandross, James Brown, and Eddie Kendricks of The Temptations.
+Pretty insane company for a song I had never heard before two weeks ago.

 Our performance soundtrack also includes favorites from Eric Church, fellow Okie Toby Keith, Martina McBride, and the Indian Outlaw hisself Tim McGraw.
 We listen to